“Information is the oil of the 21st century, and analytics is the combustion engine.” – Peter Sondergaard, Gartner

 In today’s hyper-connected digital world, big data is everywhere.
 We all have a digital footprint and believe it or not, almost everything we do online can be analyzed, quantified and used to help track consumer trends, behaviours and insights that help brands reach out to us on an engaging, personal level.

 That said, should you be a retailer and reading this: if you’re not at present, you need to start using big data to your advantage, by mastering and understand it namely thanks to a retail analytics software for instance.
-According to a recent study, 54% of consumers would consider terminating their relationship with a retailer if they don’t benefit from the bespoke content, offers and deals.
 And to connect with your target audience with valuable, personalized content or deals tailored to their personal needs, you need big data.